-Rule 3C - Verizon will only keep personal information which is adequate, relevant and limited to what is necessary for the processing.
+Rule 3C - Verizon will only process personal information which is adequate, relevant and limited to what is necessary for the purposes of such processing.

 Verizon will only process personal information that is required in order to properly fulfil its purposes.